IJ@

 Information about the Norwegian Anarchist Council (NACO) is found at:

 The electronic issues of the International Journal of Anarchism are updated every time there are significant more informations about the different events and cases.
 But unless special cases, they are not redistributed by e-mail when they are updated.
 Also the IAT and other pages are updated almost every day.
 Thus, to be updated on the news and comments about anarchy, anarchist(s) and anarchism in different connections, it is necessary to visit the AIIS-web sites every day.
+Articles to IJA may be written in any language, and should be provided with an English summary.
+If the article is written in English, the summary can be omitted.

 Feel free to forward this issue of IJ@ to people or organizations you think may be interested in anarchy, anarchist(s) or anarchism, but include ifa@anarchy.no when you are forwarding, and don't use blind copies, so possible double distribution may be avoided in the long run.
 It's a small world.